 1 J. Cain to E. C. Nelson, pers. comm., 27 March 2002.

-Citation of internet-based sources is discouraged because of their fleeting nature.
-Citations to internet materials are treated in the same manner as manuscripts, and must be placed in a numbered note: for citation of on-line dictionaries of biography and similar works, see below.
-Date when the site was first published and date of access are essential, for example,
+Citation of Internet-based sources is discouraged because of their fleeting nature.
+URL citations must be special cases (for example, to provide the full text of a manuscript that would be too lengthy to include).
+Citations to Internet materials should be treated in the same manner as mss, and must be included in NOTES in the following format.
+The date when the site was first published and date of access are essential.

-Example of full reference to journal articles and research papers:
+Please take careful note of the punctuation in the following examples of full references to journal articles and research papers:

 ANONYMOUS, 1845 Heathers in North America.
 The gardeners’ chronicle 4 May: 356.